Saint Paul, Minnesota: Ethnic history

 Other large Southeast Asian populations live in Saint Paul, particularly Burmese Americans of the Karen and Karenni ethnic group, who immigrated to the U.S. as refugees in the 2000s and 2010s due to internal conflict and discrimination in Myanmar.
 Minnesota is believed to have the largest population of Karen Americans, with a population of 12,000 in 2017, who are mostly concentrated in Saint Paul.
 Burmese and Karen residents of Saint Paul make up 5.2% of the population in 2021, and are most concentrated in the neighborhoods of the North End, Payne-Phalen, and Frogtown.

-Mexican immigrants have settled in St. Paul since the 1930s; although Mexican populations exist throughout Saint Paul, by far the largest concentration of Mexican Americans is on St. Paul's West Side, where Mexicans form a plurality of the population; Mexico opened a foreign consulate there in 2005.
+Mexican immigrants have settled in Saint Paul since the 1930s; although Mexican populations exist throughout Saint Paul, by far the largest concentration of Mexican Americans is on Saint Paul's West Side, where Mexicans form a plurality of the population; Mexico opened a foreign consulate there in 2005.
 Saint Paul also has a large population of Central Americans, particularly Salvadorans, throughout eastern St. Paul and the West Side.

 St. Paul has become home to a large number of Somalis and Ethiopians since the 1990s, largely as refugees fleeing conflict in their home regions.
 Somali and Ethiopian populations are largest in the neighborhoods of Summit-University and Frogtown, where there are many businesses and organizations for Somali and Ethiopian populations.

-African Americans in St. Paul initially entered through servitude to officers at Fort Snelling, marking a crucial point in their history.
+African Americans in Saint Paul initially entered through servitude to officers at Fort Snelling, marking a crucial point in their history.
 Despite the absence of legal slavery in Minnesota, Army officers were permitted to bring their enslaved individuals into the region.
-Today, African Americans are one of the largest groups among Saint Paul's population; African Americans make up approximately 14% of Saint Paul's population, the second-largest background group, before Hmongs and after German-Americans.
+Today, African Americans are one of the largest groups among Saint Paul's population; African Americans make up approximately 14% of Saint Paul's population, the second-largest background group, before Hmongs and after German Americans.
 The city's African American residents are concentrated in its central and eastern neighborhoods.

-Most St. Paul residents claiming religious affiliation are Christian, split between the Roman Catholic Church and various Protestant denominations.
+Most Saint Paul residents claiming religious affiliation are Christian, split between the Roman Catholic Church and various Protestant denominations.
 The Roman Catholic presence comes from Irish, German, Scottish, and French Canadian settlers, later bolstered by Hispanic immigrants.
 There are Jewish synagogues such as Mount Zion Temple and significant populations of Hindus, Muslims, and Buddhists.
-The city has been dubbed "paganistan" due to its large Wiccan population.
+Among neopagans in Minnesota, the city has been dubbed "paganistan" due to its large Wiccan population.